infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 = 2.3 =
 * Happy New Year!
 * New: Added a share link which allows you to share posts to Facebook, Twitter, Google+ or LinkedIn.
-This can be disabled at the very bottom of the Typography tab, or by using `showsharelink=false` in the shortcode.
+This can be disabled at the very bottom of the Typography tab, or by using `showsharelink=false` in the [custom-facebook-feed] shortcode.
 * Tweak: Using your own Facebook Access Token in the plugin is still optional but is now recommended in order to protect yourself against future Access Token related issues
 * Tweak: Increased the accuracy of the character count when links are included in the Facebook text
-* Tweak: Improved the efficiency of the post caching
+* Tweak: Improved the efficiency of the Facebook post caching
 * Tweak: Replaced the rel attribute with the HTML5 data attribute when storing data on an element
 * Tweak: Added HTTPS stream wrapper check to the System Info to aid in troubleshooting
 * Tweak: Updated the plugin's icon font to the latest version